 Android Builds and Beta Testing with Zubhium : A short video showing how to do multi-device builds of an Android application using Jenkins in the Cloud, running on the CloudBees PaaS.
 The video show the Android build, plus a multi-configuration Jenkins job repeating the build with a variety of recent Android SDK versions.
 A simple build promotion scenario leads to a push to the Zubhium beta test distribution service.

-iOS Build Configuration : A longer real-time video (approx 8 mins) showing the configuration of an iOS application build using Jenkins in the Cloud, running on the CloudBees PaaS with a MacOS remote slave.
+iOS Build Configuration : A longer real-time video (approx 8 mins) showing the configuration of an iOS application build using Jenkins in the Cloud, running on the CloudBees PaaS with a MacOS remote agent.

 Android Build Configuration : A longer real-time video (approx 8 mins) showing the configuration of an Android application build using Jenkins in the Cloud, running on the CloudBees PaaS.